Dr Carey Pridgeon, DR Nazaraf Shah

 - Symbols: Nike Swoosh, FireFox Logo, FSF Logo, Coke Swirl.

-lost (Cheddar, Hoover, Aspirin), a process also known as becoming
+(Cheddar, Hoover, Aspirin), a process also known as becoming Generic, after

-Generic, and can be used by any similar product, or will more usually be
+which the name can be used by any similar product, or will more usually be

-- Trademarks can also become effectively, if not legally, generic.
+- Trademarks can also become effectively, as well as legally, generic, rendering

 - Can you Hoover that up, would you like an Aspirin or somesuch.